The Complete Guide to Renting Your ADU in San DiegoMarch 1st, 2022

 - You will want to optimize your ADU floor plan and design for rental.
 If you are building an ADU with the specific intention of renting it out, you will want to let your contractor know.
 The design you choose for your build will most likely vary depending on what use you have in mind for your ADU.
 Optimizing the layout will make it more attractive to renters.
 Contractors will likely have a number of ready-to-build floor plans you can choose from, as well as years of experience discovering how to build to maximize the value you will get out of the ADU.

-How do you optimize the ADU design and floor plan for a rental unit?
+How do you optimize the ADU rental design and floor plan?

 - Use space-efficient features.
 Open floor plans, eat-in kitchen islands, standard size bathrooms, and plenty of storage and are all ways to best utilize the space to make the unit livable yet efficient for your tenants.